OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Casting_Mechanics_System.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: The casting system controls how you actually cast spells - how long they take, how much mana they cost, whether you can be interrupted, and how far they can reach.
+Unlike swinging a weapon which happens instantly, spells require time to cast and can be disrupted by taking damage or moving.
+You also have limited concentration to maintain ongoing spells, and some spells have special requirements like instruments for songs or focus items for reduced mana costs.

 The casting mechanics system manages all aspects of spell casting including cast time calculation, power costs, interruption mechanics, concentration management, and spell range calculations.
 It handles both player and NPC casting with various modifiers and special cases.

 ## Core Mechanics

 ### Cast Time Calculation

+**Game Rule Summary**: Cast time is how long you must stand still and channel before a spell takes effect.
+Your Dexterity and casting speed bonuses from items make you cast faster, but there's a limit - spells can't be cast faster than 40% of their base time.
+Some spells are instant, while special abilities like Quick Cast let you cast any spell instantly at the cost of double mana.

 #### Base Cast Time
 ```csharp